awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 1. Enter the server ID\.

-1. Enter the user name and password that you set when you deployed the AWS CloudFormation stack\.
-If you kept the default options, the user name is `myuser` and the password is `MySuperSecretPassword`\.
+1. Enter the username and password that you set when you deployed the AWS CloudFormation stack\.
+If you kept the default options, the username is `myuser` and the password is `MySuperSecretPassword`\.

 1. Enter the server protocol and source IP address, if you set them when you deployed the AWS CloudFormation stack\.